ivasic/RESTframework/README.md

 To start, simply copy all files from RFClasses directory into your Xcode project.
 Build & make sure you get no errors.
 Now simply import RFRequest.h, RFResponse.h and RFService.h and you're ready to roll.

+Xcode project also comes with a simple Flickr demo for echoing input and searching.

 ## Examples

 ### GET example